sxfly99/CG-IAA/README.md

-# CG-IAA Code Repository
+# [CG-IAA] - Code Repository

-This repository contains the code associated with our research paper titled "Towards Explainable Image Aesthetics Assessment with CLIP-based Critiques Generation", which is currently under review at TMM (IEEE Transactions on Multimedia).
+This is the official code repository for our research paper:

+> **[Towards Explainable Image Aesthetics Assessment with CLIP-based Critiques Generation]**
-**Code Release**
+> Submitted to: **IEEE Transactions on Multimedia (TMM)**

+The paper is currently under review.

+## :warning: Code Release Notice

-Please note that the full code will be released upon acceptance of our paper.
+The **full code** and **resources** used in this research are planned to be released here upon the acceptance of our paper.
 We appreciate your interest and patience.

+---

+## Contact Us

-If you have any questions regarding our research, feel free to open an issue and we will respond as soon as possible.
+If you have any questions or suggestions regarding our research, feel free to [open an issue](link-to-issue-page) and we will respond as soon as possible.

+---

-Thank you for your understanding and support.
+Thank you for your understanding and support!